 Raise the Age

-Tell Justice Minister Allan that 10-year-olds are too young for life sentences.
+Tell Justice Minister Goldsmith that 10-year-olds are too young for life sentences.

 In Aotearoa New Zealand, 10 & 11-year-olds can be given life sentences.

 Primary school aged kids shouldn’t be facing life sentences and right now, our government has the power to stop it.

 In Aotearoa, our minimum age of criminal responsibility is 10.
 This is the age that kids can be prosecuted and punished for a crime.
 10 sounds too young right?
 That’s because it is.

 We should be helping children learn from their mistakes, not harming them.

 When children this young are forced through criminal proceedings at such a formative age, they can suffer lasting and immense harm – to their health, wellbeing, and future.